On a generalization of affinoid varieties: Archimedean dagger affinoid subdomains

-\begin{prop} Every $k$-dagger affinoid space $\cM(A)$ has a basis for the weak topology formed by good open connected subsets countable at infinity. \begin{proof} We can reason in the same way as \cite{BER2}, proposition 2.2.8.
-Let $U$ be an open neighborhood of $x \in \cM(A)$ and choose a roomy Weierstrass subdomain $V (f_1, \ldots, f_n)$ such that $V \subset U$ (we can always do it because they are a base of closed neighborhood of the topology of $\cM(A)$).
-Let's choose a monotonic increasing sequence of real numbers $\{\epsilon_i\}$ such that $0 < \epsilon_i < 1$ for all $i \in \N$.
+\begin{prop} Every $k$-dagger affinoid space $\cM(A)$ has a basis for the weak topology formed by open connected subsets countable at infinity. \end{prop} \begin{proof} We can reason in the same way as \cite{BER2}, proposition 2.2.8.
+Let $U$ be an open neighborhood of $x \in \cM(A)$ and choose a roomy Laurent subdomain $V (f_1, \ldots, f_n, g_1^{-1}, \ldots, g_m^{-1})$ such that $V \subset U$ (we can always do it because they are a base of closed neighborhood of the topology of $\cM(A)$).
+We choose a monotonic increasing sequence of real numbers $\{\epsilon_i\}$ such that $0 < \epsilon_i < 1$ for all $i \in \N$.
 For any $i \in \N$ define the sequence of subdomains

-Let's choose for any $V_i$ the connected component $W_i \subset V_i$ which contains $x$.
-So, $W_i$ is a Weierstrass roomy connected neighborhood of $x$ and each $W_i$ lies in the topological interior of $W_{i + 1}$, then
+We choose for any $V_i$ the connected component $W_i \subset V_i$ which contains $x$.
+So, $W_i$ is a Laurent roomy connected neighborhood of $x$ and each $W_i$ lies in the topological interior of $W_{i + 1}$, then